password123456/logon_monitor/README.md

 - Windows 2008 over

 Overview:
-- This is old script for monitoring when a user login into server.
+- This is old script for monitoring server status when a user login into the server.

 Features:
- * Logon User Information
+ * Login User Information
  * Remote computer name who logged-in and ping status when it possible
  * Current running process lists
  * Current running window services and try to find some Bad service.(some easy trick detection)